Constructions of transitive latin hypercubes: A connection between the isotopically transitive latin squares and the G-loops

-As shown in \cite{Wilson:74}, if $q$ is prime, then every G-loop of prime order is a cyclic group; a similar result for order $3p$, $p>3$ prime, was established in \cite{Kunen:99}.
-On the other hand, non-group G-loops are known to exist for all even orders lager $5$ and all orders divisible by $p^2$ for some $p>2$ \cite{GR:82:Loops}.
+As shown in \cite{Wilson:74}, if $q$ is prime, then every G-loop of prime order is a cyclic group; a similar result for order $3p$, where $p>3$ is prime, was established in \cite{Kunen:99}.
+On the other hand, non-group G-loops are known to exist for all even orders larger than $5$ and all orders divisible by $p^2$ for some $p>2$ \cite{GR:82:Loops}.